+

 Marina is a writer and researcher based in New York.

-Drawing from archives, public records, and secondary sources, she is using 19th and early-20th century photographs, journals, correspondence, receipts, menus, drawings, and other ephemera to piece together the still-incomplete (and largely untold) story of one of America’s most influential and most misunderstood Gilded Age collectors—and also one of the least known.
+Drawing from archives, public records, and secondary sources, Marina is using 19th- and early 20th-century photographs, journals, correspondence, receipts, menus, drawings, and other ephemera to piece together the still-incomplete (and largely untold) story of Arabella D. Huntington, one of America’s most influential, misunderstood, and least-known Gilded Age collectors.

 Education